ToniWilliams1/NASA-Astronomy-Picture-Of-The-Day/README.md

-#  NASA's Astronomy Picture of The Day 🚀
+#  LA Stargazers Society NASA APOD Web APP 🚀
 This simple app allows users to receive a picture from NASA by selecting a date.
 The photo also comes with the title, and a description of the given photo.